Shad0wrend/B3DFramework/Documentation/Manuals/docs/00_User_Manuals/15_Utilities/07_logging.md

 Logging can be a useful way to debug issues during development, or notify the user that an error occurred.
 In bs::f it is handled though the @bs::Debug class, which can recognize what severity the message is and from what component or module it came.
 Use @bs::GetDebug for an easy way to access the **Debug** instance.

 To log a new message, you can use two of the following methods:
- - Use the @BS_LOG macro.
+ - Use the @B3D_LOG macro.
- - Use the @bs::Debug::log function, which is similar to the macro but requires the use of @BS_LOG_GET_CATEGORY_ID macro when providing the log category if the user doesn't know the ID of the category.
+ - Use the @bs::Debug::log function, which is similar to the macro but requires the use of @B3D_LOG_GET_CATEGORY_ID macro when providing the log category if the user doesn't know the ID of the category.

 ~~~~~~~~~~~~~{.cpp}
 UINT32 x = 5;